astrostl/vagrant-centos/README.md

 Create your own minimal CentOS base box for Vagrant in a few simple steps:

 1. download a CentOS minimal ISO from your favorite mirror
-2. run `bash vagrant-centos-basebox majorversion minorversion` (1) to create and start the VM and WEBrick web server
+2. run `bash vagrant-centos majorversion minorversion` (1) to create and start the VM and WEBrick web server
-3. hit TAB at the CentOS menu, append ` ks=http://HOSTIP:8000/vagrant-centos-basebox.ks` (2), and hit ENTER
+3. hit TAB at the CentOS menu, append ` ks=http://HOSTIP:8000/vagrant-centos.ks` (2), and hit ENTER
 4. CTRL-C the web server *AFTER* the VM has finished installing and automatically shut down, then wait for it to package

 (1) the CentOS and guest additions ISO locations are specified in variables, and default to a Mac OS X layout<br>